On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 4. Health Permit

-Health permits, or building health permits, require a health division application, inspection of equipment, a food plan, a menu with consumer advisories, and building plans.
+Health permits, or building health permits, require a health division permit application, inspection of equipment, a food plan review, a menu with consumer advisories, and building plans.
 They also require a Certificate of Occupancy and Certificate of Inspection and are reviewed by the local board of health.

 How to Get a Health Permit